Related Pages.

 Following his renowned survey of over 600 English stone circles, Prof. Alexander Thom concluded that geometry had been used in their design.

-Thom also realised that common mathematical units of measurement (the megalithic yard), had been used in order to achieve these geometric results.
-Surprising as this might sound, one finds that as well as working with common units of measurement, the Neolithic people were also apparently aware of geometric constants such as the sacred mean as the following examples demonstrate.
+Thom also proposed that common mathematical units of measurement (the megalithic yard), had been used in order to achieve these geometric results.
+Surprising as this might sound, one finds that as well as working with common units of measurement, the Neolithic people were also apparently aware of geometric constants as the following examples demonstrate.

 The geometric design above was discovered by Prof A. Thom to have been used as a ground-plan for many European 'Type I' and 'Type II' flattened stone circles (Such as at Avebury, England).